AlmullaSDK/TrackSDK/README.md

 `public class AppController extends Application implements TopicListener`

-In 'onCreate' method of your application add the following code
+In 'onCreate' method of your application class add the following code

 `new CherryAgent().initSDK(getApplicationContext(),"CONSUMER_KEY",this).setDomain("domain");`